cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 export class AppModule {}
 ```

+> [!CAUTION]
-**Be very careful while changing this in applications already deployed in production, as an error could mean the loss of all previously stored data.**
+> Be very careful while changing this in applications already deployed in production, as an error could mean the loss of all previously stored data.

 ## More documentation